fernandezpablo85/isl/c3/qs.md

 R2 is the coefficient of determination, meaning how much variance of `y` does `X` explain.
 Given by `TSS - RSS / TSS`, where `TSS` is the total sum of squares (the variance of the `y`s).
 Intuitively, if `RSS` is small R2 will be large, meaning that our model explains a lot of the variance in `y`.

 ## Difference between prediction interval and confidence interval

+## With multiple regression coefficients "variance of all coefficients tends to increase, sometimes dramatically".
+Why?

+## Pennies and # of coins in your pocket as estimation of how much change you have.

+## On the multiple regression tv, newspaper and radio examples, is it always safe to assume that the least significant correlated variable is the one with least information?